iotaledger/wasp/readme.md

 ## Test

-- Run all tests (including integration tests which may take several minutes): `go test -timeout 20m ./...`
+- Run all tests (including integration tests which may take several minutes): `go test -tags rocksdb -timeout 20m ./...`
-- Run only unit tests: `go test -short ./...`
+- Run only unit tests: `go test -tags rocksdb -short ./...`

 Note: integration tests require the `wasp` and `wasp-cli` commands in the system path (i.e. you need to run `go install ./...` before running